Niuskir/orbitals/README.md

 ### Acknowledgement

-This Blender Extension is based on "Hydrogen Wavefunctions & Electron Density Plots" in Github: https://github.com/ssebastianmag/hydrogen-wavefunctions/.
+To create this Blender Extension i used as a base the great work done by Sebastian with "Hydrogen Wavefunctions & Electron Density Plots" in Github: https://github.com/ssebastianmag/hydrogen-wavefunctions/.
+I have extended this 2D plotting capability to 3D "plots" customized for easy use in Blender.

 ### Execution

 The Blender Extension is freeware.

 * [Dowload Extension zip file from Github:](https://github.com/Niuskir/orbitals/archive/refs/heads/main.zip)

+This Blender Extension contains the following Python modules (as Wheels):

+scipy-1.14.1
+scikit_image-0.24.0
+imageio-2.36.1
+lazy_loader-0.4
+networkx-3.4.2
+packaging-24.2
+pillow-11.0.0
+tifffile-2024.9.20

 To install the Extension in Blender search Youtube for "How to install an Extension in Blender".